montanarisimone/HiKingsRome/README.md

 If you'd like to contribute, feel free to open an issue describing the bug or improvement.

 Note that this code is shared for transparency and educational purposes.
 All rights are reserved, and unauthorized redistribution or reproduction of this bot for other communities is not permitted.
+See [LICENSE](LICENSE.md) for details.

 ## Useful links:
 - [Website](https://www.hikingsrome.com/) (WIP)